Achieve Goals Faster With These Tracking Apps and Hacks

 Clients

-I use Bonsai to track my client relationships.
+I use Moxie to track my client relationships (and most of my other freelance tasks).

 It’s like an all-in-one dashboard for freelancers, and it makes it easy to track your time and the tasks you have on your plate.

-screenshot of Bonsai You can also use Bonsai to do everything from write proposals, send invoices, collect payments, track your expenses—it really is a one-stop-shop for freelancers and solopreneurs.
+You can also use Moxie to do everything from write proposals, send invoices, collect payments, track your expenses—it really is a one-stop-shop for freelancers and solopreneurs.

 Tracking emails